quantumopticss/MMO/README.md

 # MMO
-COMSOL simulation of MMO  (A problem in IYPT 2023)
+COMSOL simulation of force between two magnets and solid mechanics about plate Realted to Magnetic Mechanical Oscillator  (A problem in IYPT 2023)